 Intended outcome Success criteria Children will develop their communication skills both verbally and through total communication strategies and be more able to make their needs known.
-Internal tracking demonstrates that children have made more than expected progress and are closer to their age-related expectation Children will understand their feelings more, develop strategies when managing their own behaviour and their general well-being within Recorded observations of children show they are happy within school and developing relationships with others school will be higher.
-Internal tracking demonstrates that children have made more than expected progress in PSED and are closer to their age-related expectation Children will be more prepared to take risks and tackle new challenges when at Nursery Recorded observations of children show they are persevering when faced with challenge and expanding the range of experiences they tackle Internal tracking demonstrates that children have made more than expected progress in PSED and are closer to their age related expectation Children will move safely and confidently in a range of situations within school and have more control when using tools such a pencils, Recorded observations of children show improvements with fine and gross motor coordination constriction kits etc. Internal tracking demonstrates that children have made more than expected progress in PD and are closer to their age related expectation
+Internal tracking demonstrates that children have made more than expected progress and are closer to their age-related expectation Children will understand their feelings more, develop strategies when managing their own behaviour and their general well-being within school will be higher.
+Recorded observations of children show they are happy within school and developing relationships with others Internal tracking demonstrates that children have made more than expected progress in PSED and are closer to their age-related expectation Children will be more prepared to take risks and tackle new challenges when at Nursery Recorded observations of children show they are persevering when faced with challenge and expanding the range of experiences they tackle without support from an adult Internal tracking demonstrates that children have made more than expected progress in PSED and are closer to their age related expectation Children will move safely and confidently in a range of situations within school and have more control when using tools such a pencils, constriction kits etc. Recorded observations of children show improvements with fine and gross motor coordination Internal tracking demonstrates that children have made more than expected progress in PD and are closer to their age related expectation